 Benrahma ends lifelong Premier League wait as West Ham United hold Brighton and Hove Albion

+Benrahma ends Premier League wait as West Ham United hold Brighton and Hove Albion

-Said Benrahma scored his first Premier League goal with a second-half stunner as West Ham United played a 1-1 draw with Brighton and Hove Albion, in the process ending his wait to find the back of the net in the English elite division.
+Said Benrahma scored his first Premier League goal with a second-half stunner as West Ham United played out a 1-1 draw with Brighton and Hove Albion, in the process ending his wait to find the back of the net in the Premier League.

 Ben White headed Vladimir Coufal’s cross out towards the edge of the area, where the 25-year-old had plenty of time to take a touch, before bending a beauty into the top corner of Robert Sanchez’s post.